apintok/authflow/README.md

 **Step 1:**

 In order to reach the endpoint of the client there are 5 mandatory parameters.
-Is necessary to enter the Client ID, the State, the Redirect URI and select one or both of Restlets and Rest Web Services for the Scope.
+Is necessary to enter the _Client ID_, the _State_, the _Redirect URI_ and select one or both of Restlets and Rest Web Services for the _Scope_.
 The Response Type is always 'code', so no need to enter it.

-After clicking Authorize, user is redirected to the consent screen, after authorizing access, there's another redirect back to the App.
+After clicking Authorize, user is redirected to the consent screen.
+After authorizing access, there's another redirect back to the App.
 This redirect will provide the Code parameter provided by the Client which is needed for the next step.

 **Step 2:**

 To get the Token is necessary to enter the Code.
-This is done automatically by the app.
+This is done automatically by the App (the Code value is taken from the URL Parameters).
 The Redirect URI will be saved locally and is passed from **Step 1** to **Step 2**.
-Select the Grant Type and click Get Token.
+The Grant Type is always Authorization Code for this step.
+Click Get Token.
-The Access Token will be return on the text area at the bottom of the page.
+The Access Token will be returned at the bottom of the page under the Token Result section.

+**Step 3:**

+Here the current issued Token can be refreshed if necessary.
+Only 2 parameters are needed: the _Grant Type_ and the _Refresh Token_ returned from **Step 2**.
+The Grant Type always needs to be Refresh Token.

+**Step 4:**

+In development....

 ---